simoncblyth/opticks/notes/issues/OKX4Test_j1808.rst

     (lldb)

-Hmm height 4 is bordeline in needing balancing, need to see the tree to see how to proceed.
+Height 4 means (5 levels) so in does need balancing, or a rethink to simplify.
+Need to see the tree to see how to proceed.